Nootropics Expert

 Huperzine-A boosts brain health and function in several ways.
 But two in particular stand out.

-1. Huperzine-A acts as an acetylcholinesterase (AChE) inhibitor.
-AChE is an enzyme that breaks down the important neurotransmitter acetylcholine.
+1. Huperzine-A acts as an acetylcholinesterase inhibitor.
+Acetylcholinesterase (AChE) is an enzyme that breaks down the important neurotransmitter acetylcholine once it’s used in your system.
 So Hup-A helps prevent this breakdown.
-Allowing more acetylcholine to be available which improves memory and learning.
+Allowing more acetylcholine to be available which improves learning and memory.

 The study revealed that Huperzine-A has the unique ability to fit into this active-site gorge.
 Like a key into a lock.
 And appears to bind more tightly and specifically to AChE than other AChE inhibitors.